marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/controlling-the-compilation-driver-gcc.rst

   ``STANDARD_EXEC_PREFIX``.  ``MD_EXEC_PREFIX`` is not searched
   when the compiler is built as a cross compiler.
-If you define ``MD_EXEC_PREFIX``, then be sure to add it to the list of directories used to find the assembler in configure.ac.
+If you define ``MD_EXEC_PREFIX``, then be sure to add it to the list of directories used to find the assembler in :samp:`configure.ac`.

 .. c:macro:: STANDARD_STARTFILE_PREFIX

-  Define this macro as a C string constant if you wish to override the standard choice of ``libdir`` as the default prefix to try when searching for startup files such as crt0.o.
+  Define this macro as a C string constant if you wish to override the standard choice of ``libdir`` as the default prefix to try when searching for startup files such as :samp:`crt0.o`.
   ``STANDARD_STARTFILE_PREFIX`` is not searched when the compiler is built as a cross compiler.